Starboard Atlas Zen

 One particular detail that I personally loved is the neoprene paddle holder at the tail of the board.
 You can simply dock your paddle as you carry the board around or get your daily dose of yoga on the lake.

 I have always had a beef with the below par accessories provided with inflatable boards.
 The Zen kind of outperforms other boards in this regard as well.
 Starboard includes an impressive carry bag to go along with the board.
 The bag has wheels to drag it around, and cushioned shoulder straps if you prefer to carry it.
 With non-corrosive zippers and a resilient outer body, the carry bag allows you to travel with the Zen with ease.

 Another pet peeve I have often had is with the pumps provided to inflate the board.
 Starboard has provided a decent option in this regard.
-The V8 double action pump fills air in the up as well as down motion (similar to Red Paddle Co’s Titan Pump).
-You can switch it to single action pump too.
+The V8 double action pump fills the air in the up as well as down motion (similar to Red Paddle Co’s Titan Pump).
+You can switch it to single action pump too

 Where It Can Get Better

 Talking of accessories, one notable item is missing the paddle.
 I feel it is an issue because the price point of the Zen is on the higher side.
 For the money that you spend, you should probably get a free paddle as well.